halo/sso/README.md

   t.string :revoke_reason                # Slug describing why deleted (logout, timeout, etc) t.timestamps null: false               # Internal Rails created_at and updated_at columns
 end

+# Doorkeeper is not guaranteed to create a new access token upon each login, it may just return an existing one
+# That's why we need to check for `revoked_at`, only valid passports bear the constraint
+add_index :passports, [:owner_id, :oauth_access_token_id], where: 'revoked_at IS NULL AND oauth_access_token_id IS NOT NULL', unique: true, name: :one_access_token_per_owner

+add_index :passports, :oauth_access_grant_id
+add_index :passports, :oauth_access_token_id
+add_index :passports, :insider
+add_index :passports, :owner_id
+add_index :passports, :secret
+add_index :passports, :activity_at
+add_index :passports, :ip
+add_index :passports, :location
+add_index :passports, :device
+add_index :passports, :revoked_at
+add_index :passports, :revoke_reason
 ```

 In the `oauth_applicationns` table, `Alpha` is defined to only allow the `insider` scope.